What Are Longtail Keywords and How to Use Them

 Drew Mann

-2 thoughts on “What Are Longtail Keywords and How to Use Them in 2024”
+2 thoughts on “What Are Longtail Keywords and How to Use Them”

 • There is no rule of thumb here.
 As long as they are used at least once in the article that’s fine.
 Just don’t overdo it.
 The key is to ensure the article reads natural.